 Living in the time of a pandemic

 The year 2020 proved memorable.
 Early in the year, there were bushfires in Australia decimating a number of wild animals, the drone strike in Iran that rippled into large public unrest and provoked retaliations, and a volcanic eruption in the Philippines that blanketed Manila and its nearby provinces with volcanic materials.
 All these seem like eons ago as a much larger crisis, that is the COVID-19 pandemic, has placed our global vulnerabilities and insecurities front and center.
 The World Health Organization (WHO) describes COVID-19 as an infectious disease caused by the most recently discovered coronavirus, which was unknown before the outbreak in Wuhan, China, in December 2019 (World Health Organization 2020a).
 Fast-forward to June of this year.
-There have already been about 7.03 million COVID-19 positive cases with 404,396 confirmed deaths in 216 countries in the regions of Africa, America, Eastern Mediterranean, Europe, South-East Asia and the Western Pacific (World Health Organization 2020b).
+There have already been about 7.03 million COVID-19 positive cases with 404,396 confirmed deaths in 216 countries and territories in the regions of Africa, America, Eastern Mediterranean, Europe, South-East Asia and the Western Pacific (World Health Organization 2020b).
 These numbers continue to rise with no clear end in sight.
 COVID-19’s rapid transmission across different parts of the world reaffirms our interconnectedness and the global nature of the crisis, demanding urgent action to mitigate and contain the pandemic.
 The speed and the extent of this pandemic’s spread restricted the proper functioning of social infrastructure and institutions, necessitating urgent and coordinated interventions to prevent and contain the disease.
 Our current global predicament shows why infectious diseases go beyond a health issue, and are also a security concern (Enemark 2009; Caballero-Anthony 2006; Davies 2008).
 As a global public health challenge, they enjoin multi-sectoral cooperation from various stakeholders to enact sustainable and inclusive solutions to their direct impact and inescapable consequences.
 The present COVID-19 pandemic is no different from the other disasters we have been facing.
 It is equally catastrophic, and it renders serious disruptions to the functioning of our community, and even society.
 What separates this pandemic from other crises is how the new coronavirus has affected people indiscriminately and yet disproportionately at such a rapid pace.
 We have seen how highly affluent and developed countries in North America and Europe were not immune to having large number of COVID-19 cases.
 There are also fragile and conflict-affected states in the Middle East and North Africa (MENA) that suffered the additional impact of COVID-19, including a decrease in export earnings and reduced domestic activity (*1).
 Refugees and internally displaced people, 80% of whom are hosted in low- and middle-income countries, confront the challenges of limited access to water, sanitation systems and health facilities during this COVID-19 pandemic(*2), issues they have been confronting for the longest time now.
 These impacts to a multitude of people in varying settings and contexts demanded an all-inclusive response to such differentiated needs.

 Among the inevitable consequences of this pandemic is the way it affected our social connections and interconnectedness.
 These social connections (in this context, we refer to them as “social capital”)are the intermediaries to the fundamental resources we needed to respond to and recovery from this crisis.
 While social capital’s actual value as capital remains a contested topic, it is worth noting that the social capital embedded in our social relations is leveraged to survive everyday life, especially in crises.